 Dr. Chagaris and his colleagues will integrate information on ecosystem stressors and predator-prey interactions into the fisheries assessment and management process in the Gulf of Mexico.

-Title: Expansion of www.mymobilebay.com for coastal Alabama resource management
+Title: Expansion of www.mymobilebay.com [now known as ARCOS] for coastal Alabama resource management

 Lead Investigator (Institution): Renee Collini (Dauphin Island Sea Lab)